Showing posts with label Thi. Janaki Raman. Show all posts

 “Pch…Hell with the chores!
 Neither he nor you are lucky enough.
 The villagers were chomping on it for quite a while about it.
 May I know the reason behind your troubled journey to come here now?”

-“I came here to settle a pending matter, Mama”
+“I came here to settle a pending matter, Mama.”

 “No big deal about that pending matter.
 Does it?”

-“Akka summoned me the day before her death, and asked me to calculate the amount to be settled.
-She wasn’t comfortable going with this burden”
+“Akka summoned me the day before her death and asked me to calculate the amount to be settled.
+She wasn’t comfortable going with this burden.”

-“Pch…debt…what a big deal about it?
+“Pch…debt…what’s the big deal about it?
 Any big deal about this big debt or what?”

-“It stood at three thousand and forty-seven rupees at that time”
+“It stood at three thousand and forty-seven rupees at that time.”

 “It is one more month added now.
 Right?”

 “Yeah…I would be able to purchase a village with that one-month interest amount.
 Wouldn’t I?
-You fool”
+You fool.”

 “Can we calculate it now?
-I have come ready?
+I have come ready.

 “Have you brought the money?”